Assembling the flow cell from components

 Take the cell assembly tool and place the endplate on it so that the exposed bolt threads point up.

-Step 5: Add the copper current collector
+Step 5: Add the brass current collector

 Make sure the large tubing holes of the current collector align with the endplate.

-Step 7: Add the anode outer gasket
+Step 7: Add the negative outer gasket

 Place one outer gasket on top of the assembly, using the bolts to guide the gasket and align it with the fluid holes in the cell body.

-Step 8: Add the anode flow frame
+Step 8: Add the negative flow frame

 Place one flow frame on top of the assembly, with the barbs and tubing facing downward into the cell assembly tool.